thatstraw/ccna-notes/dynamic routing/eigrp.md

 R1# show ip protocols
 ```

-If you want rip routes to prefered over other routes learned from other routing protocols, change the rip distance:
+If you want eigrp routes to prefered over other routes learned from other routing protocols, change the rip distance:
 ```
 R1(config-router)# distance 24
 ```

+# Wildcard mask

+- EIGRP uses wildcard mask instaed of a regular subnet mask